-Do you want to grow and preserve your own vegetables, but worry that you won’t have the time to tend to your garden?
+Do you want to grow and preserve your own vegetables but worry that you won’t have the time to tend to your garden?
 No problem!
 There are plenty of vegetables that won’t take a lot of effort to grow.

 When to Plant Your Vegetables?

-Most vegetables are classified under two categories, cool season and warm season crops.
+Most vegetables are classified under two categories, cool-season and warm-season crops.
 Grow cool season crops in early spring and fall.
 These vegetables can handle light frosts and thrive in the cooler part of the growing season.
-Warm season crops are killed by frost and need warm soil and high temperatures to grow.
-Plant warm season crops in the summer after the danger of spring frosts has passed.
+Warm-season crops are killed by frost and need warm soil and high temperatures to grow.
+Plant warm-season crops in the summer after the danger of spring frosts has passed.

 With so many varieties, shapes, and colors, you are sure to enjoy growing beans.
 You can grow string beans for fresh eating or dried beans for food storage.
 There are two basic types of bean plants, bush beans and pole beans.
 Both have their advantages.

-Provide sturdy support for pole beans to climb.
-Harvest both pole and bush beans when the pods are young and tender.
+Provide sturdy support for pole beans to climb, and harvest both pole and bush beans when the pods are young and tender.
 Pick string beans often to help promote more growth and increased yields.

 Dry beans or shelling beans are grown to full maturity.
 Harvest when the pods have matured and turned brown.